oceanprotocol/ocean.py/READMEs/c2d-flow.md

 python
 ```

+For the following steps, we use the Python console.
+Keep it open between steps.

-In the Python console (keep this open for steps that follow):
+In the Python console:
 ```python
 #create ocean instance
 from ocean_lib.config import Config